saralevay/saralevay.github.io/index.md

 ***

 # News

+* **26/08/2025** - Our paper has been <a href="https://journals.aps.org/prl/abstract/10.1103/t7st-flj2" target="_blank">published in PRL</a>.
+It presents our new experimental setup and the study of cluster dynamics of macroscopic photoactive particles.

+* **20/06/2025** - I gave a talk at FisEs'25 (XXV Congreso de Física Estadística) en Santiago de Compostela titled "Collective dynamics of macroscopic photoactive particles".

 * **09/07/2025** - Our paper about the shear flow of elongated granular particles has been <a href="https://journals.aps.org/pre/abstract/10.1103/875y-lk88" target="_blank">published in Physical Review E</a>.